 Non-Banking Finance Companies (NBFC) are an important part of the Indian financial system.
-They come under the direct supervisions of Reserve Bank of India (RBI.
-However, the Housing Finance Companies are regulated by National Housing Bank (NHB) a subsidiary of RBI.
-Personal loans by NBFCs constitute major portions of overall personal loans market in India.
+They come under the direct supervision of the Reserve Bank of India (RBI.
+However, the Housing Finance Companies are regulated by the National Housing Bank (NHB) a subsidiary of RBI.
+Personal loans by NBFCs constitute major portions of the overall personal loans market in India.
 In addition to home loans, personal loans are a major revenue stream for NBFCs in India.
-There are many NBFCs, registered with Reserve Bank of India, which are very active in the personal loan by NBFC segment.
+There are many NBFCs, registered with the Reserve Bank of India, which are very active in the personal loan by NBFC segment.

 Major NBFCs active in the personal loan segment in India

-- Bajaj Finserv Limited– This is part of the Bajaj Group having its registered office in Pune.
+This is part of the Bajaj Group having its registered office in Pune.
 This is a part of Bajaj Holdings and Investments Limited.
 It is a very aggressive player in the personal loan segment in India.
 It operates through more than 20,000 employees and 1,400 locations, spread throughout India.
-It provides a personal loan to twenty-five lakhs.
-It provides personal loans to meet varying needs ranging from wedding to honeymoon, from a medical emergency to home improvement etc. It aggressively uses technology to serve its customers.
-Almost the entire process of personal loan is made online to provide the personal loans at the shortest turnaround time.
-The use of technology by Bajaj Finserv has ensured that the personal loan process is standardised from submission of documents to letting the customers know his eligibility, amount of EMI etc. The online access to the customer to his loan account ensures better monitoring and servicing from the customers perspective.
+It provides a personal loan of twenty-five lakhs.
+It provides personal loans to meet varying needs ranging from wedding to honeymoon, from a medical emergency to home improvement, etc. It aggressively uses technology to serve its customers.
+Almost the entire process of personal loans is made online to provide the personal loans at the shortest turnaround time.
+The use of technology by Bajaj Finserv has ensured that the personal loan process is standardized from submission of documents to let the customers know their eligibility, amount of EMI, etc. The online access to the customer to his loan account ensures better monitoring and servicing from the customer’s perspective.

-- Tata Capital Limited-This is part of the leading business conglomerate of India based out of Mumbai and established in 2007.
-It has introduced the novel “Salaam Loan Scheme” to help small people with no credit score and regular documents get a personal loan to Rs.
+This is part of the leading business conglomerate of India based out of Mumbai and established in 2007.
+It has introduced the novel “Salaam Loan Scheme” to help small people with no credit score and regular documents get a personal loan of Rs.
 1 lakhs.
-It provides personal loans for various needs and occasions like wedding, travel and for meeting medical emergencies.
+It provides personal loans for various needs and occasions like weddings, travel, and for meeting with medical emergencies.
 It offers innovative products in personal loans by NBFCs sphere.
-It offers flexible personal loans to match with your anticipated cash flow position.
-So one can get Step up flex personal loans where the EMI goes up progressively for those who are expecting better cash flow in future.
+It offers flexible personal loans to match your anticipated cash flow position.
+So one can get Step up flex personal loans where the EMI goes up progressively for those who are expecting better cash flow in the future.
 It also offers to step down flex personal loan where the amount of EMI reduces progressively.
 It is useful for the people who wish to pay a substantial portion of the personal loan at the initial stage itself.
-It also ensures lower overall interest costs due to a payment of substantial amount during the initial tenure.
-It also offers borrower another innovative personal loan product called “Bullet Flexi EMI plan” where the borrower can pay part of the principal amount along with the EMI.
+It also ensures lower overall interest costs due to a payment of a substantial amount during the initial tenure.
+It also offers borrowers another innovative personal loan product called “Bullet Flexi EMI plan” where the borrower can pay part of the principal amount along with the EMI.

-In addition to the above NBFCs, many other institutions are also engaged in providing personal loan by NBFCs in India.
-These include Mahindra Finance Limited, Fullerton India Limited, Capital First etc.
+In addition to the above NBFCs, many other institutions are also engaged in providing personal loans by NBFCs in India.
+These include Mahindra Finance Limited, Fullerton India Limited, Capital First, etc.

 Interest and processing charges